carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 Commenting
 ^^^^^^^^^^

-Comments are one critical part of readability and maintainability.
-Everyone knows they should comment their code, and so should you.
-When writing comments, write them as English prose, which means they should use proper capitalization, punctuation, etc.  Aim to describe what the code is trying to do and why, not *how* it does it at a micro level.
-Here are a few critical things to document:
+Comments are important for readability and maintainability.
+When writing comments, write them as English prose, using proper capitalization, punctuation, etc.
+Aim to describe what the code is trying to do and why, not *how* it does it at a micro level.
+Here are a few important things to document:

 .. _header file comment: